OpenIndiana/oi-docs/docs/contrib/roles.md

 * If changes are extensive or involve inline html, the content reviewer may clone your repository to perform QA testing.
 * QA testing is performed by running MkDocs in development mode.
 * Upon acceptance, merges the pull request into the mainline branch.
-* Using the Awestruct framework, manually publishes the changes to the live website.
+* Using the Mkdocs framework, manually publishes the changes to the live website.

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-At this time the content reviewer performs the role of release manager, manually publishing approved changes.
+At this time the content reviewer manually publishes approved changes.
-In the future OpenIndiana Docs will adopt a continuous integration model, where merging changes will automatically trigger a deployment of the website and all of it's contents.
+In the future this will be fully automated using Travis-ci, where merging changes will automatically trigger a deployment of the website and all of it's contents.
 </div>